Leave a ReplyWant to join the discussion?

-Language-change is thriving under the reign of the coronavirus crisis, and this series of blogs on rhetoric (see previous blog) explores some of the ways in which we are creating new usages by resorting to familiar resources.
+Language-change is thriving under the reign of the coronavirus crisis, and this series of blogs on rhetoric (see my previous post: ‘Has the coronavirus deprived us of choice?‘) explores some of the ways in which we are creating new usages by resorting to familiar resources.

 These images are distressing.
 But they also distract us from what is potentially an even more distressing image – that of hundreds of patients dying in agony from slow suffocation and organ collapse, untended, and alone.
 Untended because there simply aren’t enough ventilators for all the patients in critical need, alone because there simply aren’t enough medical personnel to hand, and of course because the imperative of isolation prohibits loved ones from being present.

 ‘Stay at home.
 Protect the NHS.
 Save lives’ is the British motto associated with the corona crisis.
-It is emblazoned on the lecterns used during the government’s daily news briefs that began on 23 March, the day that lock-down was announced in the UK, and it is repeated by all officials like a mantra.
+It is emblazoned on the lecterns used during the government’s daily news briefs that began on 23 March 2020, the day that lockdown was announced in the UK, and it is repeated by all officials like a mantra.
 Increasingly, arrows link the three injunctions, creating a cause and effect chain: if you stay home, then you can protect the NHS, and thereby save lives.

 This is where framing comes in: it is easier to mobilise a population by appealing to the positives of compassion, national pride, and constructive action than by asking people to stand by helplessly as thousands die an agonising death, some of which may have been avoided had the necessary measures been undertaken in good time.